nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Match specified buyer to properties: `matchbuyer`

 Intelligently matches a buyer in the database to all properties that they might be interested in.
-These properties must be within the buyer's price range and satisfy at least one of the buyer's characteristics.
+If the `-strict` flag is not specified, these properties must be within the buyer's price range and satisfy at least one of the buyer's characteristics.

 Syntax: `matchbuyer INDEX [-strict]`